 FAQ’s

-Parks and Rec and Fairmount Park Conservancy has begun clearing another swath of the meadows: the whole area to the west and south of Bellaire Manor, including the picnic grove and nearly 50 irreplaceable heritage trees among hundreds of others.
-It’s the next phase of this $256 million plan, “Pattison Fields,” with nine artificial turf athletic fields in the northern section of the Meadows, plus roads and parking lots.
+• Parks and Rec and Fairmount Park Conservancy has cleared another swath of the meadows: the whole area to the west and south of Bellaire Manor, including the picnic grove and nearly 50 irreplaceable heritage trees among hundreds of others.
+It’s the “Pattison Fields” phase of this $256 million plan, with nine artificial turf athletic fields in the northern section of the Meadows, plus roads and parking lots.

-*90 acres of Meadows remain, and are accessible via the trailhead behind the tennis courts at the south end of the park.
+Almost 100 acres of the Meadows remain, and are accessible via the trailhead behind the pickleball courts at the south end of the park.

-YES, there’s still plenty left to save!
-Half of the Meadows - 90 acres - remains as a thriving habitat for many species, and has been named an important birding area by Audubon.
-Native plants abound, including two species that are required to be protected under PA State environmental law.
+• YES, there’s still plenty left to save!
+More than half of the Meadows, almost 100 acres, remains as a thriving habitat for many species, and has been named an important birding area by Audubon.
+Native plants abound, including two species that are protected under Pa. environmental law.
 Endangered monarch butterflies abound.
 It’s home to the most significant tree canopy in South Philadelphia with many thriving heritage trees that are 40-80+ years old that are legally protected.
-Although this space has played many roles in its history, it’s now one of the last unmanicured green spaces in South Philadelphia - a rare amenity for residents who seek a quiet walk away from the hustle and bustle.
+Although this space has played many roles in its history, it’s now one of the last unmanicured green spaces in South Philadelphia — a rare amenity for residents who seek a quiet walk away from the hustle and bustle.

-100% of the 150 acres of Meadows is slated to be developed: 86 acres of sports, 33 acres of manufactured wetlands to offset the airport expansion, and just the in-between slivers left for trees, plants, and waterways.
-70 of these acres have already been clearcut and are actively under construction today.
-Although the next phase is unfunded, it’s slated to begin in 2023.
+• Almost all of the 150 acres of Meadows is slated to be developed: 86 acres of sports, 33 acres of manufactured wetlands to offset the airport expansion, and just the in-between slivers left for trees, plants, and waterways.
+70 of these acres have already been clearcut.
+Although the next phase is unfunded, it’s slated to begin in 2025.

 Outside of the Meadows, the rest of the park will also be fundamentally changed.
 There are some very reasonable upgrades proposed: road repair, upgraded playgrounds, and basic amenities such as restrooms.
 This is mixed with several problematic plans that involve privatization of our public spaces, a chronic problem in Philadelphia.

-Of this massive $250 million project, only the first phase of the Meadows destruction has been funded - a bloated and overbudget $30 million to clearcut the southern woodlands, remove the soil, and pile it in the northern meadows.
+• Of this massive $250 million project, only the first phase of the Meadows destruction has been funded - a bloated and overbudget $30 million to clearcut the southern woodlands, remove the soil, and pile it in the northern meadows.
 Future phases would take at least 10 years to complete - yet with no funding and no contracts, they may never be completed.
-The athletic fields are not funded, but this phase is slated to begin in 2023.
+The athletic fields are not funded, and as of mid-2025 have not been installed.

-$250 million is TOO MUCH to invest in the southernmost corner of the city while most parks are neglected: we need to push back on funders and ask them to spread their investments equitably across existing city facilities that are in desperate need of maintenance instead of on this single gentrifying development.
+These funders should spread their investments equitably across existing city facilitiesthat are in desperate need of maintenance instead of on this single gentrifying development.

 The City says the fields are for Philadelphia's kids, but they decided to put the fields as far from the BSL line as possible - a 20 to 30 minute walk across the park.
 Any sports fields at FDR Park *for children* should remain where they are now, close to the subway.